Bergelson Lab coding additions

 Closed vocabulary

-B - Reading written material (Book,) coded when someone is reading text.
-Singing: when someone is singing the lyrics of a song, or humming, or singing "lalala", also code as this.
+B - Reading written material (Book) coded when someone is reading text, or singing a song.
+That includes lyrics humming, or singing "lalala".
 Note: sometimes caretakers look at books with infants but do not read the text, and sometimes they interject non-text sentences while reading!
 These utterances should be coded as normal, and not as reading.

 "Beep!
 Went the friendly little blue truck."